nextblock-ai/nextblock-ai.github.io/README.md

 <hr/>

 Puck is an experimental open-source application enhancing the capabilities of the GPT-4 language model.
-This infastructure provides an interface to interact with files on your system, leveraging and extending GPT's capabilities.
+This infastructure provides an interface to interact with files on your system and automate them to leverage and extend GPT's capabilities.
 As one of the first examples of GPT-4 file interface, Puck pushes the boundaries of what is possible with AI.
+Made by the NextBlock team

 We use Auto GPT capabilities

+## 🚀 Features

+- 🌐 File Interaction with GPT4
+- 💾 Self Referential Prompts
+- 🧠 AI Agent and Person Plug-Ins
+- 🔗 Extenisbility to other systems

 <h2 align="center"> Demo Upcoming </h2>